 In this critical period, we reinforced relationships with our customers and kept expanding internationally.
 As such, our annual revenue registered a fivefold increase with new projects through Europe.

 Did you have to make difficult choices regarding human resources and what are the lessons learned?

-Eduardo Freire Rodrigues: At UpHill we are excited with impact-driven, free-thinking, fast-learning and self-surpassing individuals and as a small company, everyone is expected to be impactful!
+Eduardo Freire Rodrigues: At UpHill we are excited with impact-driven, free-thinking, fast-learning, and self-surpassing individuals and as a small company, everyone is expected to be impactful!
 Last year, we doubled our team, and the main challenge was to develop an onboarding process remotely.

 Remote working sounds like the COVID-19 holy grail but it’s not something you can simply switch to and hope for the best.
-There are downsides with remote work and several challenges to overcome, as well.
-Communication, the collaboration between teams, project management, task tracking, and team motivation are some of the most mentioned by employees.
+There are downsides to remote work and several challenges to overcome, as well.
+Communication, collaboration between teams, project management, task tracking, and team motivation are some of the most mentioned by employees.
 We have found tools and strategies to overcome these issues and promote an effective and efficient remote collaboration.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Eduardo Freire Rodrigues: Since UpHill develops tailormade solutions, it is critical to understand our customer needs and particularities.
 Thus, as a company, we promote strong and close relationships.
 This was something that we kept during coronavirus lockdown, finding digital channels to overtake social distancing measures and keep regular touchpoints with hospitals and pharma.
 We now have projects from Greece to the Nordics, which were kicked off fully remote.

 Did you benefit from any government grants, and did that help keep your business afloat?